hube12/Minemap/README.md

 Go in the directory and run `./gradlew run` to run Minemap (we enable the no-update option)

-Run `./gradlew shadowJar` to generate the release jar (modify Minemap.version and gradle.properties MinemapVersion variables accordingly)
+Run `./gradlew shadowJar` to generate the release jar (modify gradle.properties version variable accordingly)

+Run `./gradlew release` to generate the .exe and the .jar.

 To use vulkan with debug and validation layers please install the vulkan Lunar SDK.